 There were tools built for artist needs throughout the cinematics pipeline, by myself and colleagues at FM.
-The tool I am most proud of, from this project, would be the Facial Animation Importer.
+The tool I am most proud of, from this project, would be the Maya Animation Importer.
 We had a client provided tool that would complete the job of importing One character in 10 minutes, Two in 30 minutes, Three in 1 hour, and Four would finish somewhere around 4 hours.
-As we expected, this would be a non-useable solution as the ability to scale severely killed performance and we have dozens of shots with Five+ characters.
+As we expected, this would be a non-useable solution as the ability to scale severely killed performance, and we have dozens of shots with Five+ characters.
 The tool I created was a standalone PySide (pyqt) app that would automatically find your Perforce (svn) Directory where all assets were stored.
 After you typed in a Shot name, you would be greeted with all of the assets that are in that scene.
-This was done by reading a scene description file that our client already outputs for each shot.
-Next you would choose any assets that you would not want to import into the shot, and specify any custom paths to assets by using a built-in file browser.
+This was done by reading a scene description file that the client already outputs for each shot.
+Next, you would choose any assets that you would not want to import into the shot, and specify any custom paths to assets by using a built-in file browser.
 You could continue building as many shots as you’d like, the “renderfarm” would be processing your request and run custom code to build your Maya animation file.
-After a shot was built a shotgun ticket was created the user was attached and the final path to your built file was displayed.
-The process outlined above would not only run in the background but cut the process time from exponential, to 2-3 minutes a character, no matter how many characters you had in the scene.
+After a shot was built a shotgun ticket was created the user was CC’d, and the final path to the built file was displayed.
+The process outlined above would not only run in the background but cut the process time from exponential to 2-3 minutes a character, no matter how many characters you had in the scene.
 Ten characters would run about 23 minutes, this was a massive improvement and created an enormous amount of time for the people who were tasked with building Maya scenes.